Skip to content

 if (action === "saveDraft") {

-await drafts.save(ctx.userId!, partial);
+await drafts.save(ctx.userId!, input ?? {});

-throw form.requireInput();
+throw wf.requireInput();

 }

-// No action → normal submit path.
+// No action → normal submit path; input is fully validated.

-throw form.requireInput({ code: "Invalid code" });
+throw wf.requireInput({ errors: { code: "Invalid code" } });

 }